electron-userland/electron-builder/docs/index.md

 For an app that will be shipped to production, you should sign your application.
 See [Where to buy code signing certificates](code-signing.md#where-to-buy-code-signing-certificate).

 ## Programmatic Usage
 See `node_modules/electron-builder/out/index.d.ts`.
-Typings for TypeScript is provided.
+Typings for TypeScript are provided and also can be found [here](/api/electron-builder).

+Code snippit provided below is also shown "in action" [here](/api/programmatic-usage) as well.
 ```js
 "use strict"